Vinald/Data_sets/README.md

     - stop (yimirira)
     - and a wakeword command "GAALI"

-# LEnglish voice commands dataset
+# English voice commands dataset
 This is a dataset of different voice commands the commands include
     - right